Want to disable login hints in WordPress login error messages?

 If you’ve added other WordPress users or authors to your site, then you may also want to use a WordPress plugin to force your users to create a strong password.

-While these steps are a great start, the login hints can still help hackers break into your site.
+While these steps are a great start, the login hints can help hackers break into your site.
 With that in mind, let’s look at how you can hide the login hints in WordPress login error messages.

 Hiding Login Hints in WordPress